-added Enable the MAC notification trap whenever a MAC address is added on this interface. removed Enable the MAC notification trap whenever a MAC address is removed from this interface.

-By default, the traps for both address addition and address removal are disabled.

-Even though you enable the notification trap for a specific interface by using the snmp trap mac-notification command, the trap is generated only when you enable the snmp-server enable traps mac-notification and the mac address-table notification global configuration commands.

-This example shows how to enable the MAC notification trap when a MAC address is added to a port:
+Syntax Description added added Enable the MAC notification trap whenever a MAC address is added on this interface. removed Enable the MAC notification trap whenever a MAC address is removed from this interface.
+Defaults By default, the t raps for both address addition and address removal are disabled.
+Command Modes Interface config uration Command History Release Modification 12.1(11)AX This command was introduced.
+Usage Guidelines Even though you enable the notification trap for a specific interface by using the snmp trap mac-notification command, the trap is generated only when you enable the snmp-server enable traps mac-notification and the mac address-table notification global configuration commands.
+Examples This example shows how to enable the MAC notification trap when a MAC address is added to a port: Switch(config)# interface gigabitethernet1/0/2 Switch(config-if)# snmp trap mac-notification added You can verify your settings by entering the show mac address-table notification interface privileged EXEC command.

-'''

-Switch(config)# interface gigabitethernet0/2

-Switch(config-if)# snmp trap mac-notification added

-'''

-You can verify your settings by entering the show mac address-table notification interface privileged EXEC command.

-Command Description clear mac address-table notification Clears the MAC address notification global counters. mac address-table notification Enables the MAC address notification feature. show mac address-table notification Displays the MAC address notification settings for all interfaces or on the specified interface when the interface keyword is appended. snmp-server enable traps Sends the SNMP MAC notification traps when the mac-notification keyword is appended.
+Related Commands Command Description clear mac address-table notification Clears the MAC address notification global counters. mac address-table notification Enables the MAC address notification feature. show mac address-table notification Displays the MAC address notification settings for all interfaces or on the specified interface when the interface keyword is appended. snmp-server enable traps Sends the SNMP MAC notification traps when the mac-notification keyword is appended.